toomzheng/irvinehacks2/README.md

 # Unity Nonprofits

 A platform connecting people with local nonprofits based on their interests and location, making community involvement more accessible than ever.
+SCROLL DOWN FOR QUICK START

+## Project Overview

+### Inspiration
+On the way to Seaside in an Uber car, our retired driver's wish to give back more to his community inspired this project.
+His words, "I wish I could've done more work for my own community," sparked our mission to make community involvement more accessible.

+### What it does

+Unity Nonprofits helps users:
+- Find local nonprofits based on zip code and interests
+- Save favorite organizations
+- Get instant access to nonprofit information
+- Connect with community service opportunities

+### Technical Stack

+Frontend:
+- Next.js with TypeScript
+- TailwindCSS for styling
+- Session storage for state management

+Backend:
+- FastAPI (Python)
+- Melissa API integration
+- Playwright with AgentQL for data scraping
+- nGrok for API tunneling

+### Features

+- Zip code-based nonprofit search
+- Interest-based filtering
+- Favorite organization saving
+- Real-time nonprofit information
+- Interactive loading screen with LeBron James highlights

 ## Quick Start